 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

-In my last travel-blogs I have shown you several churches in Iceland and told you about folklore and stories related to these churches, like the votive Strandarkirkja church.
+In my last travel blog, I showed you several churches in Iceland and told you about the folklore and stories associated with them, such as the votive Strandarkirkja church.

 Top photo: Standing by the entrance to Barbörukapella chapel